State of the Arts – Economic Impact and Expanding Participation in Georgia Arts and Culture

 At a time when Georgia funding of the arts ranks lowest in the country on the amount of state budget per resident that goes to arts (6 cents per resident vs Mississippi at 61 cents and Tennessee at $1.07 per resident) it is vital that our community gets involved.
 We can engage in our outstanding arts organizations in a number of ways, including financial support, membership, volunteering and attendance.

-Serving many of Georgia’s arts and culture organizations not only is good business for Smith & Howard, it allows us to help those organizations make smart financial decisions that enable them to achieve their goals.
-For information on the services Smith & Howard provides to arts and culture (and other nonprofit) organizations, please contact a member of our nonprofit accounting team at 404-874-6244.
+Serving many of Georgia’s arts and culture organizations not only is good business for Smith and Howard, it allows us to help those organizations make smart financial decisions that enable them to achieve their goals.
+For information on the services Smith and Howard provides to arts and culture (and other nonprofit) organizations, please contact a member of our nonprofit accounting team at 404-874-6244.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR